 Reduction of complexity, means that we are structuring and planning our work by trying to break down the problem in smaller parts, but where we always need to think first, so we also have an idea that the parts can be integrated to a more and more cohesive whole.
 We also clearly need to have control of the Big Picture and the long-term planning of our business.

-For parts that we cannot directly see the solution, which can also be the whole problem, we need to explore (preferably in parallel, but it is difficult to experiment with an organization’s way of working since it is a whole and only one as well) by doing experiments in order to gain knowledge iteratively so we finally can understand what to do, or in worst case we cannot solve it.
+For parts that we cannot directly see the solution, which can also be the total problem to solve, we need to explore (preferably in parallel, but it is difficult to experiment with an organization’s way of working since it is a whole and only one as well) by doing experiments in order to gain knowledge iteratively so we finally can understand what to do, or in worst case we cannot solve it.
 To have as fast feedback as possible is key in the Complex domain in the Cynefin™ framework, so that new knowledge can be generated.
 Remember that the interactions in the Complex domain are more important than the activities, since we are looking for a transdisciplinary solution.

 Planning in the ordered domains (Complicated and Obvious) in the Cynefin™ framework is something our ancestors have been able to do since ancient times.
-The trick in the ordered domains is to have timely Integration events and not to make too small parts when we are talking about product development, i.e. not repetitive work.
-Too small parts means too much coordination which is waste, but also too much start-up/closedowns, other Project Administration etc. This also means that we are moving the reality, the Big Picture, longer away from the teams and that we also are losing their problem-solving abilities.
+The trick in the ordered domains is to have timely Integration events and not to make too small parts when we are talking about product development, i.e., not repetitive work.
+Too small parts give us too much coordination which is waste, but also too much start-up/closedowns, other Project Administration etc. This also means that we are moving the reality, the Big Picture, longer away from the teams and that we also are losing their problem-solving abilities.
 We see the same phenomena of small activities both in traditional silo organisations and organisations doing agile, but of totally different reasons.